Edward De Lacy Evans: Kew Asylum and press attention

 The incident was soon widely reported, both locally and internationally.
 The Kew Asylum determined that Evans was a woman, whereupon he was "promptly handed over to female nurses" and sent back to Bendigo.
 Evans later recalled:

 "The fellers there took hold o' me to give me a bath, an' they stripped me to put me in the water, an' then they saw the mistake.
 One feller ran off as if he was frightened; the others looked thunderstruck an' couldn't speak.
 I was handed over to the women, and they dressed me up in frocks and petticoats."

 While still at Bendigo Hospital, Evans disclosed knowledge of the father of his child, voiced concerns about his wife's infidelity, and expressed worries about financial troubles and potentially losing his house.
 He remarked, "Everything coming together was enough to drive a man mad."

 Marquand insisted to the press that she had never known Evans was not a man.
 Meanwhile, photographers capitalized on the publicity.
 Stawell photographer Aaron Flegeltaub sold copies of an earlier formal portrait of Evans and Marquand.
 Sandhurst photographer N. White gained access to the hospital to capture images of Evans in a "white hospital nightshirt (or straight-jacket)," which were later sold as curiosities.

-Evans was subjected to a gynecological examination by Dr. Penfold, which caused him significant distress.
+Evans was subjected to a gynecological examination by Dr Penfold, which caused him significant distress.
 The examination confirmed that Evans was "physiologically female" and had borne a child.
-Evans later claimed that the examination had caused him harm.
+Evans later stated that the examination had caused him harm.

 On 10 October 1879, the Bendigo Hospital refused a request from Kew Asylum to return Evans, citing his improvement.
 By December, Evans was declared "cured" and released.
 However, dressed in female attire, he appeared "still mentally distressed" when testifying in support of Marquand's unsuccessful lawsuit against Loridan.

 A doctored carte de visite of Evans, likely created as a "cut & paste" by Bendigo photographer N. White after September 1879, sold as a curiosity.

 Later life and legacy

 In late December 1879, Evans participated in events organized by panorama showmen Augustus Baker Pierce and William Bignell in Geelong and Stawell.
 Newspapers noted that "neither mind nor body possesses the vigour once so noticeable."
 This was followed in 1880 by appearances in Melbourne, where Evans was billed as "The Wonderful Male Impersonator" as part of the 'living wonders' exhibit at the Waxworks.
 In Sydney, Evans' shows were accompanied by pamphlets promoting "The Man-Woman Mystery".

 By February 1881, Evans applied for admission to a Benevolent Asylum and was sent to the Melbourne Immigrants' Home on St Kilda Road.
 Evans resided there until his death 20 years later, on 25 August 1901.

-In 1897, Joseph Furphy, who had lived near Bendigo since the late 1860s, published his first novel, Such Is Life, which included a passing reference to Evans: "one of those De Lacy Evanses we often read of in novels."
+In 1897, Joseph Furphy, who had lived near Bendigo since the late 1860s, published his first novel, Such Is Life, which included a passing reference to Evans: "one of those De Lacy Evanses we often read of in novels".

 In 2006, sites associated with Evans were included in the Australian Queer Archives' queer history walk during Melbourne's Midsumma Festival.